 One last thing…

 If you have sensitive teeth, any sort of bleaching regime is more than likely going to exasperate your sensitive teeth.
-Be sure to use a soft toothbrush for sensitive gums.
+Be sure to use a teeth whitening kit.
 You can lessen your sensitivity by using a desensitizing toothpaste for the 30 days prior to your planned whitening session at home, also using a prescription desensitizer that your dentist recommends before any in office laser treatments, and by getting that dental check up before starting anything other than a whitening toothpaste at home.
 Sometimes sensitive teeth are just that… sensitive, enamel can be thin and dentin can be exposed.
 But, sometimes sensitive teeth are due to cracks and fractures, faulty and worn dental dental work, cavities and decay or other issues that need to be professionally addressed.

 So at minimum, grab a whitening toothpaste and be extra purposeful about making sure you clean your teeth the right way everyday by brushing and flossing, and every once in a while, brush with a little baking soda and water to get an extra squeaky clean while watching the things you eat or drink that can stain teeth.
 In the grand plan, see your dentist and hygienist regularly, and discuss your various options and what's best for you.

 At Brilliant Oral Care, we strive to offer lifetime care for Baby Gums through Seniors Gums with products that encourage a lifetime of healthy smiles.
 Brilliant Toothbrushes have a round head featuring all around bristles to offer an unparalleled cleaning of teeth, tongues, gums, and cheeks, without the sharp bristles that far too many have had to endure.